smartcontractkit/documentation/docs/Introduction/getting-started/conceptual-overview.md

 ## What is a smart contract?
 What is a hybrid smart contract?

 When deployed to a blockchain, a *smart contract* is a set of instructions that can be executed without intervention from third parties.
-The code of a smart contract determines how it responds to input, just like the code of any other computer program.
+The smart contract code defines how it responds to input, just like the code of any other computer program.

 A valuable feature of smart contracts is that they can store and manage on-chain assets (like [ETH or ERC20 tokens](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/)), just like you can with an Ethereum wallet.
 Because they have an on-chain address like a wallet, they can do everything any other address can.
-This opens the door for programming automated actions when receiving and transferring assets.
+This enables you to program automated actions when receiving and transferring assets.

 Smart contracts can connect to real-world market prices of assets to produce powerful applications.
-Being able to securely connect smart contracts with off-chain data and services is what makes them *hybrid* smart contracts.
+Securely connecting smart contracts with off-chain data and services is what makes them *hybrid* smart contracts.
 This is done using oracles.

 ## What language is a smart contract written in?